IdaFaust/hsro-inf-fpk.github.io/assets/07-vorlesung/07ln-iterator-composite-observer.md

 # Design Patterns, pt.
 1

 This class is the first of a series of three where we will look at patterns that emerged for solving frequent architectural problems.
-They work as a shared vocabulary for developers, as a common ground for taking about architecture.
+They work as a shared vocabulary for developers, as a common ground for talking about architecture.
 With short names for every-day situations, there is less talking and more doing.

 These _design patterns_ are based on principles of object-oriented programming.